 Much of Florida's distinctive character lies in the beauty of its coastline.
-The best of our coastal landscapes have been set aside for protection as aquatic preserves.
+The best of our coastal landscapes as well as several inland waters have been set aside for protection as aquatic preserves.
 Florida's natural beauty always has been a major attraction for both tourists and residents.
 Ironically, the very features that draw people to Florida are potentially endangered by the increased population pressures.
 Aquatic preserves protect Florida's living waters to ensure they will always be home for bird rookeries and fish nurseries, freshwater springs and salt marshes, and seagrass meadows and mangrove forests.

-These pristine waters act as critical nurseries for fish and other aquatic life.
-This is where our fishing industry begins.
+These pristine waters act as critical nurseries for fish and other aquatic life that are an integral part of the Florida way of life.
 Bottlenose dolphins break the water's surface and manatees feed on seagrasses.
-Wading and shore birds — including pelicans, ospreys, and roseate spoonbills — thrive in the shallow waters.
+Wading and shore birds — including pelicans, ospreys and roseate spoonbills — thrive in the shallow waters.

 About two-thirds of Floridians live in counties that border an aquatic preserve.
 Aquatic preserves are vital to Florida's quality of life.
 Residents and visitors enjoy swimming, fishing, boating and paddling through the preserves, often unaware the waters are being protected and preserved.

 Numerous archaeological sites found along and within the aquatic preserves attest to early human habitation.
 Like many people today, early explorers found them attractive places to live.
-Shell mounds, which are heaps of the discarded remains from early meals, bear the evidence of early human communities and add to their cultural and historical value.
+Shell mounds, which are heaps of the discarded remains from early meals, bear the evidence of early human communities and add to the cultural and historical value of the sites.

-Aquatic preserves' natural heritage is entrusted to us — to explore, experience and protect — for future generations.
+The natural heritage of aquatic preserves is entrusted to us — to explore, experience and protect — for future generations.

 Events & Public Notices